-Umbria is a land-locked region in the heart of central Italy, between Tuscany to the west and Le Le Marche to the east.
-The capital of the region, Perugia, is centrally placed in Umbria, while the ancient city of Spoleto is well located for exploring the southern part of Umbria.
+Umbria is a land-locked region in the heart of central Italy, with Tuscany to the west and Le Marche to the east.
+The capital of the region, Perugia, is centrally placed in Umbria, while the ancient city of Spoleto is well located for exploring the southern part of the region.

-Near the western border of Umbria be sure to visit Citta della Pieve, above all for the artworks of Perugino.
+Travel south from Perugia to reach the pretty town of Todi.
+West of Todi you can visit the splendid cathedral at Orvieto and also near the western border of Umbria be sure to visit Citta della Pieve, above all to see the artworks of Perugino.

-To the west of here be sure to visit the town of Amelia, then an excursion to the collegiale church in Lugnano in Teverina is recommended, and the medieval town at San Gemini also has a great deal of interest to visitors.
+To the west of here you can visit the fortified town of Amelia, then an excursion to the collegiale church in Lugnano in Teverina is recommended.
+The medieval town at San Gemini also has a great deal of interest to visitors.